Little Town on the Prairie: Historical context

 The novel takes place between the summer of 1881 and December 24, 1882.
 Mary enrolled in the Iowa School for the Blind in Vinton on November 23, 1881.
 Although the Dakota territorial government paid the tuition for blind persons to attend the college, if the person was a Dakota resident, Wilder's income was still necessary to help the family financially with Mary's absence.

-In the context of Wilder's books, the "Nellie Oleson" here is the one from On the Banks of Plum Creek, although her character was a conflation of two girls Wilder knew: Nellie Owens in Plum Creek and Genevieve Masters here.
+In the context of Wilder's books, the "Nellie Oleson" here is the one from On the Banks of Plum Creek, although her character was a conflation of three girls Wilder knew: Nellie Owens in Plum Creek, Genevieve Masters in De Smet and Stella Gilbert in De Smet.
 In reality, she never saw the "Nellie" from Plum Creek again after her family left the town.

 Subsequent events

 Although the novel ends with Wilder's start as a schoolteacher, her life and that of her family continued.
 At age 18 she married Almanzo Wilder.
 Together they homesteaded and raised horses, which he loved.
 They had a daughter, Rose Wilder Lane, and lost a son in infancy.
 Lane grew up to become an author, among other things.
 Wilder wrote over the years in the form of essays and articles for newspapers and magazines, mostly articles related to homesteading.
 She wrote out the manuscript for each of her books by hand, and Lane helped her type and edit them.
 The well-known illustrations by Garth Williams appeared in the revised editions about 20 years later.